 Hundreds of Tenmangu shrines exist across Japan, each dedicated to the spirit of the learned scholar Michizane Sugawara.
 Among these, two reign supreme: Kyoto's Kitano Tenmangu and Fukuoka's Dazaifu Tenmangu, which is built above the grave of Michizane.
-The shrine itself is magnificent, and is further complemented by extensive grounds covered with thousands of stunning plum trees.
+Dazaifu Tenmangu Shrine itself is magnificent, and it is further complemented by extensive grounds covered with thousands of beautiful plum trees.

 Dazaifu Tenmangu is easy to access from Fukuoka City by public transport.

-Take the Nishitetsu Line from Fukuoka Tenjin Station to Dazaifu Station, changing at Futsukaichi.
+Take the Nishitetsu Line from Nishitetsu-Fukuoka Tenjin Station to Dazaifu Station, changing at Futsukaichi.
 Dazaifu Tenmangu is a five-minute walk from Dazaifu Station.

-The road leading to the shrine is lined with shops offering umegae mochi, the locally loved mochi dumplings filled with sweet red-bean paste.
-There are also a number of ice cream stands selling flavors that are entirely unique to Japan, such as green tea, black sesame and kinoko (sweet soy bean), along with countless shops for buying souvenirs and knick-knacks.
+The road leading to the shrine is lined with shops offering umegae mochi, the locally loved rice cakes filled with sweet red bean paste.
+There are also a number of ice cream stands selling flavors that are entirely unique to Japan, such as green tea, black sesame, and kinako (sweet soybean), along with countless shops for buying souvenirs and knick-knacks.

 Before reaching the main shrine, take a moment to explore its grounds.
 Part of the appeal of Dazaifu Tenmangu is that it feels completely isolated from the bustle of everyday city life.

 After entering the grounds through a large torii gate, a set of three bridges run across a pond filled with koi carp and terrapin turtles.
-The pond is shaped in the Japanese kanji character for "heart."
-Ancient, moss-covered camphor trees are propped up on stilts on the edge of the lake, and the banks are populated by some of the countless plum trees for which Dazaifu Tenmangu is famous.
+The pond is shaped in the Japanese kanji character for heart.
+Ancient moss-covered camphor trees are propped up on stilts on the edge of the lake, and the banks are populated by some of the plum trees for which Dazaifu Tenmangu is famous.

 The main hall, or Honden, of Dazaifu Tenmangu is built over the grave of Michizane Sugawara, a scholar, politician and poet who rose to great prominence during the 9th century before being exiled to Dazaifu due to a fierce rivalry with the Fujiwara clan.
 He died in Dazaifu in 903, and it is thought that the earliest iteration of Dazaifu Tenmangu (the inner courtyard) was built in 913.